Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 1 - 3 approximately three to five times to check for randomization of recipe.

 #### Document Result(s):
-1. if any links are broken, record:
+1. If any links are broken, record:
     + The test name and recipe name.
 1. If any recipe displays an incorrect banner, record:
     + The test name, recipe name, banner anticipated, and banner displayed.
-1. if any content has bad UX, record:
+1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template)
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
-1. if there is an incorrect box shadow, record:
+1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template)
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Text Coss Out Function